wesselvdv/pgbouncer/doc/config.md

 pam
 :   PAM is used to authenticate users, `auth_file` is ignored.
 This method is not
     compatible with databases using the `auth_user` option.
-The service name reported to PAM is "pgbouncer". `pam` is not supported in the HBA configuration file.
+The service name reported to PAM is "pg_ddm". `pam` is not supported in the HBA configuration file.

 ### auth_hba_file